kawu/hhu-dl-materials-2020/README.md

 # Deep Learning in NLP: Additional Materials

-This repository contains additional materials (code, notes, solutions, etc.) for the [Deep Learning in NLP][dlnlp] course.
+This repository contains additional materials (code, notes, practical homeworks, etc.) for the [Deep Learning in NLP][dlnlp] course.

 <!--- given at the [CL departement][CL-departement] of the [Heinrich Heine University Düsseldorf]
 -->